stheves/denon4j/README.md

 Take a look at the class Avr1912Demo.java in the test directory to view a complete example.

+# About the API

+- All packages which have 'internal' in their name are not intended to be used from outside
+- Changes to internal packages are made without further notice

 # Building

 This is a maven style project so `mvn` needs to be on your `$PATH`.
 To build